-Bryan J. Dingle is paid a fixed base salary and a variable annual incentive.
+Nicholas Tripodes is paid a fixed base salary and a variable annual incentive.
 Base salary is determined within a market competitive, position-specific salary range, based on the portfolio manager's experience and performance.
 The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
 The total combined annual incentive opportunity is intended to be competitive in the market for this portfolio manager role.

-IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's benchmark (Bloomberg U.S. Intermediate Credit Index).
+IPP is measured on a rolling one and two calendar year pre-tax gross total return basis versus 80/20 iMoneyNet avg tx inst MM fund return and the Bloomberg Short-Term Govt/Corp Index and versus the Fund's designated peer group of comparable accounts.
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.

-As noted above, Mr. Dingle is also the portfolio manager for other accounts in addition to the Fund.
+As noted above, Mr. Tripodes is also the portfolio manager for other accounts in addition to the Fund.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the Fund or other accounts for which Mr. Dingle is responsible when his compensation is calculated may be equal or can vary.
+The allocation or weighting given to the performance of the other accounts for which Mr. Tripodes is responsible when his compensation is calculated may be equal or can vary.

-For purposes of calculating the annual incentive amount, each account managed by the portfolio manager is categorized into one of three IPP groups (which may be adjusted periodically).
-Within each performance measurement period and IPP group, IPP is calculated on the basis of an assigned weighting to each account managed by the portfolio manager and included in the IPP groups.
+For purposes of calculating the annual incentive amount, each account managed by the portfolio manager currently is categorized into one of four IPP groups (which may be adjusted periodically).
+Within each performance measurement period and IPP group, IPP currently is calculated on the basis of an assigned weighting to each account managed by the portfolio manager and included in the IPP groups.
 At the account level, the weighting assigned to the Fund is lesser than or equal to the weighting assigned to certain other accounts, and is greater than or equal to the weighting assigned to certain other accounts, used to determine IPP (but can be adjusted periodically).
 A portion of the bonus tied to the IPP score may be adjusted based on management's assessment of overall contributions to account performance and any other factors as deemed relevant.